Frequently Asked Questions

 For families who are new to Montessori or just beginning their homeschool journey.

-• Right here.
+• Right here with us.
 You don’t need a teaching background or to have taken Montessori training to begin.
-Our curriculum was designed to walk you step-by-step through both what to teach and how to teach it.
+Our curriculum was designed to walk with you step-by-step.

 We give you ready-to-print materials, scripted lessons, and lots of encouragement at every turn.
 You can start teaching right away, and when you’re ready to take a full course on the Montessori method, you can do that as part of your Complete or Unlimited membership.